 While the advances in space flight are progressing at a steady pace with new and bold innovators pushing the envelope, the trip to space will still remain an experience out of reach for the vast majority of us in the foreseeable future.

 We at TerraBuilder are working hard on a virtual experience that will enable a desktop simmer to step out of the airlock and into the vastness of space.
 There will be no up or down, and the motion of your body in a space suit will be governed only by laws of mathematics and physics.
-While there are several limitations posed by the FSX's internal architecture, we are making promising strides towards the ultimate virtual space walking experience!
+While there are several limitations posed by the simulation platform's internal architecture, we are making promising strides towards the ultimate virtual space walking experience!

 Stay tuned for more news and the progress on this exciting feature!